pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

     - Endpoint name: the generated endpoint name is in the `/<selected table name>` format, and the request method (such as `GET`, `POST`, and `PUT`) is displayed before the name.
 For example, if the selected table name is `sample-table` and the selected operation is **POST Create**, the generated endpoint is displayed as `POST /sample-table`.

-        - If a batch operation is selected, the endpoint name is in the `/<selected table name>s` format.
-For example, if the selected table name is `sample-table` and the selected operation is **POST Batch Create**, the generated endpoint is displayed as `POST /sample-tables`.
+        - If a batch operation is selected, the endpoint name is in the `-<selected table name>s` format.
+For example, if the selected table name is `sample-table` and the selected operation is **POST Batch Create**, the generated endpoint is displayed as `POST -sample-tables`.
-        - If there is already an endpoint with the same request method and endpoint name (`/<selected table name>`), TiDB Cloud will also append `_copy` to the name of the generated endpoint.
-For example, `/sample-table_copy`.
+        - If there is already an endpoint with the same request method and endpoint name (`-<selected table name>`), TiDB Cloud will also append `_copy` to the name of the generated endpoint.
+For example, `-sample-table_copy`.

-    - SQL statements: TiDB Cloud automatically writes SQL statements for the generated endpoints according to the table columns and your selected endpoint operations.
-You can click the endpoint name to view its SQL statements in the middle area of the page.
+    - SQL statements: TiDB Cloud automatically writes SQL statements for the generated endpoints according to the table column specifications and the selected endpoint operations.
+You can click the endpoint name to view its SQL statements in the middle section of the page.
-    - Endpoint properties: TiDB Cloud automatically configures the endpoint path, request method, and timeout according to your selection.
+    - Endpoint properties: TiDB Cloud automatically configures the endpoint path, request method, timeout, and tag according to your selection.
 You can find the properties in the right pane of the page.
     - Endpoint parameters: TiDB Cloud automatically configures parameters for endpoints that use `POST`, `PUT`, or `DELETE` request methods.

-6. If you want to modify the generated endpoint name, SQL statements, properties, and parameters of the new endpoint, see instructions in [Develop an endpoint](#deploy-an-endpoint).
+6. If you wish to modify the details of the generated endpoint, such as its name, SQL statements, properties, or parameters, refer to the instructions provided in [Develop an endpoint](#deploy-an-endpoint).

 ### Create an endpoint manually

 To create an endpoint manually, perform the following steps:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
-2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Create SQL HTTP Endpoint**.
+2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Create Endpoint**.
 3. Update the default name if necessary.
 The newly created endpoint is added to the top of the endpoint list.
 4. Configure the new endpoint according to the instructions in [Develop an endpoint](#develop-an-endpoint).